 If there is just one skill inexperienced backpackers need to develop quickly on their travels, it is the ancient and noble art of haggling.
-In many of the countries along the traditional backpacker trail, bartering the price you pay for goods, food or even taxi fares and accommodation is not only expected, it is considered the norm.
-Many inexperienced backpackers find this difficult at first because they quite often come from societies where it is simply not done or at the very least is a rarity.
-They may feel rude, cheeky, embarrassed even, but there is absolutely no need, bartering and haggling for goods and services is simply part of the culture, and a part that you can easily immerse yourself in.
+In many countries along the traditional backpacker trail, bartering the price you pay for goods, food or even taxi fares and accommodation is not only expected, it is considered the norm.
+Many inexperienced backpackers find this difficult at first because they quite often come from societies where haggling is simply not done or at the very least is a rarity.
+They may feel rude, cheeky, embarrassed even, but there is absolutely no need to.
+Bartering and haggling for goods and services is simply part of the culture in many places, can often be a lot of fun if you approach it in the right way, and an experience that you can easily immerse yourself in.

 Remember, in many markets and stalls across the world prices are hiked artificially high for tourists and foreigners, so if you want to avoid paying way over the odds you need to become a black belt in the secret art of Not Getting Ripped Off – Fu!
 Also known as haggling.

 Do your research beforehand and know when and where it is appropriate to haggle.
 Some countries have a tradition of it, such as India or Thailand for example.
 Others such as North America or the UK on the whole don’t.
 If it is culturally acceptable in the country you are visiting then also be aware that it is usually fine to haggle for items in markets where there are no fixed prices or cheap accommodation for example, but not in malls or more expensive restaurants where prices are displayed.
 So don’t walk into the 7/11 and try to get half price on that bottle of coke!
 It won’t work and you’ll probably get asked to leave very quickly.
 If you don’t haggle in the tourist market outside however, you’ll get ripped off!
 So know when and where haggling is appropriate.

 Practice Your Sparring.